 - Follow the instructions shown in this PDF file to submit your manuscript.

 The following documents must be prepared before starting the submission process:

 - Main manuscript file (.doc or .docx format only).

 - Copyright transfer agreement (download this form).

-- Declaration of competing interest (download this form).
+- Declaration of competing interest/conflict of interest form (download this form).

 - Research Highlights (see an example).

 - Any other supplementary files (if found).